THORChain Review 2026: Is Native Cross-Chain Worth the Risk?

 • Type: Cross-chain DEX with native swaps

-• Supported Chains: Bitcoin, Ethereum, BNB Chain, Avalanche, Cosmos, Dogecoin, Litecoin, Bitcoin Cash, TRON
+• Supported Chains: Bitcoin, Ethereum, BNB Chain, Avalanche, Cosmos, Dogecoin, Litecoin, Bitcoin Cash, XRP (June 2025), TRON (October 2025), Base

 • Token: RUNE — liquidity bonding and security

-• Status: Core swaps operational; THORFi lending/savers halted
+• Status: Core swaps operational; THORFi deprecated

-Recent Timeline:
+2025-2026 Timeline:

-• December 2025: New native swap interface launched (public beta)
+• December 2025: swap.thorchain.org native interface launched

 Who is THORChain for?
 Users who specifically need native cross-chain swaps (real BTC to real ETH) and cannot or will not use centralized exchanges.
 Crypto-native users comfortable with protocol risk.